oroinc/documentation/user_guide/outlook_sync.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For Bidirectional synchronization, synchronization from OroCRM to Outlook is performed first and followed by synchronization from Oultlook to OroCRM.
+For Bidirectional synchronization, synchronization from OroCRM to Outlook is performed first and followed by synchronization from Outlook to OroCRM.

 .. csv-table::
   :header: "**If**","**Then**"
   :widths: 20, 30

   "A record exists in both OroCRM and Outlook.","Values of the mapped fields of the OroCRM record replace corresponding values for the Outlook record."
   "A record doesn’t yet exist in OroCRM.","A new record is created in OroCRM."